Blaine Robison, M.A.

 Apostolic Ministry in Antioch and Corinth, A.D.
 46-54

-After his ministry in Rome Peter returned to Jerusalem where he met Paul and gave him the "right hand of fellowship" (Gal 2:9).
-Paul says this event occurred 14 years after his call to apostleship (Gal 2:1).
-Following this meeting Peter went to Syrian Antioch where he was confronted by Paul over hypocritical behavior (Gal 2:11-14).
 According to the 6th century The Book of Popes Antioch became the base of Peter's ministry for seven years, which Edmundson calculates as 47 to 54 (63).
+The apostle Paul provides an anecdote that at some point he confronted Peter in Antioch over hypocritical behavior (Gal 2:11-14), but it is not clear whether this incident preceded or followed the events recorded in Acts 15.
 In 48/49 Peter attended and participated in a meeting of leaders in Jerusalem (Acts 15).
 At this meeting Peter lent his voice to support rejection of legalism and affirm salvation through the grace of Yeshua alone (Acts 15:10-11).
 After the Jerusalem meeting Luke offers no more information on Peter's activities.

 However, Edmundson suggests that Peter went to Corinth in the autumn of 54 (65).
 Dionysius, bishop of Corinth (A.D.
 170), reported that Peter ministered in Corinth (Eusebius (Church History, II, 25:8), although he does not specify a year.
 Paul had begun the congregation in Corinth in c.
 52 (Acts 18:1-11), but sometime later when he wrote to the congregation (c.
 55) he refers to a group there that claimed allegiance to Peter (1Cor 1:12; 3:22).
 A similar situation developed with Apollos who also came to Corinth after Paul and ministered there for a time (Acts 18:24−19:1; 1Cor 3:6).
 After Apollos left a partisan group sprang up in the congregation claiming allegiance to him (1Cor 1:12; 3:22).